 We believe that there are international best practices for selling a company to maximise sales price and ensure completion of a transaction.

 Bruce McGechan is the founder and managing director of Fealty Exit Planning and M&A. He is an experienced entrepreneur, company director, Certified M&A Advisor (CMAA) and Certified Exit Planning Advisor (CEPA) advisor.
 He is a New Zealand thought leader for exit planning and business sales, and author of Selling a New Zealand Business with “No Regrets”.

 Bruce is a Certified Exit Planning Advisor (CEPA, EPI), Certified M&A Advisor (CMAA, AMAA) has a Master of Entrepreneurship (Hons, Otago) and BCA (Accounting, Victoria).
 Bruce is a licensed agent (REAA 2008) for the purposes of selling businesses.

 Bruce built his career at Fletcher Challenge, DB Breweries and Vodafone.
 He has been involved in the tourism and wine industries including directorships and new ventures.
 He has been advising business owners on organic and acquisition led growth since 2010.
-During that time he has worked for an international M&A firms and an Australasian M&A firm before departing to found his own firm with exit planning at its core.
+During that time he has worked for an international M&A firms and an Australasian M&A firm.